wkhere/stackless/Doc/library/os.rst

    .. index:: single: user; id, setting

    Set the current process's user id.

    Availability: Unix.

 .. placed in this section since it relates to errno.... a little weak
 .. function:: strerror(code)

    Return the error message corresponding to the error code in *code*.
-   On platforms where :cfunc:`strerror` returns ``NULL`` when given an unknown error number, :exc:`ValueError` is raised.
+   On platforms where :c:func:`strerror` returns ``NULL`` when given an unknown error number, :exc:`ValueError` is raised.

    Availability: Unix, Windows.

+.. data:: supports_bytes_environ

+   True if the native OS type of the environment is bytes (eg. False on Windows).

+   .. versionadded:: 3.2

 .. function:: umask(mask)

    Set the current numeric umask and return the previous umask.

-Availability:
-   Unix, Windows.
+   Availability: Unix, Windows.

 .. function:: uname()